xiaozhu36/ansible/docs/docsite/rst/scenario_guides/guide_alicloud.rst

              vswitch_id: '{{ created_vsw.vswitch_id}}'
           register: create_instance

-The data about what vpc, vswitch, instances and other resource are created are being saved by the "register" keyword in the corresponding variable.
+In the example playbook above, data about the vpc, vswitch, group, and instances created by this playbook are saved in the variables defined by the "register" keyword in each task.

-Each of the Alicloud modules offers a variety of parameter options.
+Each Alicloud module offers a variety of parameter options.
 Not all options are demonstrated in the above example.
 See each individual module for further details and examples.